mezzio/mezzio/docs/book/features/helpers/url-helper.md

 > ### Signature changes
 >
 > The signature listed above is current as of version 3.0.0 of
-> zendframework/zend-expressive-helpers.
+> mezzio/mezzio-helpers.
 Prior to that version, the helper only
 > accepted the route name and route parameters.

 ## Creating an instance

 In order to use the helper, you will need to instantiate it with the current `RouterInterface`.
-The factory `Zend\Expressive\Helper\UrlHelperFactory` has been provided for this purpose, and can be used trivially with most dependency injection containers implementing
+The factory `Mezzio\Helper\UrlHelperFactory` has been provided for this purpose, and can be used trivially with most dependency injection containers implementing
 [PSR-11 Container](https://github.com/php-fig/container).
 Additionally,